 Fabrica, the Benetton research centre on communication, has developed since May 2010 an innovative project in the field of experience design, to transform the retail process in stores into a new, participative experience.
 UNRIC has partnered on a number of Live Windows since early 2012, marking issues of importance to the United Nations.
 The project was conceived and developed by Alfio Pozzoni, research and innovation director of Fabrica.

-There are now over 90 cartoonists from countries all across the planet who have joined Cartooning for Peace.
+Cartooning for Peace aims to promote a better understanding and mutual respect between people of different cultures and beliefs using editorail cartoons as a universal language.
+There are now over 110 cartoonists from countries all across the planet who have joined Cartooning for Peace.

 UNRIC has joined forces with BOZAR the main Fine Arts Centre in Brussels to highlight three international days with film screenings.
 The concept is a film and a debate.
 The three days are: International Women’s Day (March 8), World Environment Day (June 5) and Human Rights day (10 December).